Palomar College

 Palomar College is a public community college in San Diego County, California.
 The main campus is in San Marcos and three centers and four education sites are located elsewhere throughout north San Diego County.
-The largest of these by student population is the education center located in Escondido.
-In 2018, education centers in Rancho Bernardo and Fallbrook opened.
-The Rancho Bernardo Education Center is located on 27 acres at 11111 Rancho Bernardo Road, and the Fallbrook Education Center is located on 81 acres at 35090 Horse Ranch Creek Road.
-Other education sites are located at Camp Pendleton and at Ramona High School.

 Academics

-Palomar College offers 250 associate's degrees and certificate programs, and also offers programs for students wishing to transfer to many different four-year universities, including institutions in the University of California and California State University systems.
+Palomar College offers 250 associate degree and certificate programs as well as programs for students wishing to transfer to many different four-year universities, including institutions in the University of California and California State University systems.
 These programs are organized into five academic divisions: